kerenli/Cyclizability/README.md

 * `numpy==1.21.5`
 * `docopt==0.6.2`

 ## Installation

-DNAcycP requires specific versions of dependencies.
-It is recommended to install and run DNAcycP in a virtual environment.
-For example, suppose the downloaded DNAcycP package unpacked as a folder `dnacycp-main`.
+**DNAcycP** Python package requires specific versions of dependencies.
+We recommend to install and run **DNAcycP** in a virtual environment.
+For example, suppose the downloaded DNAcycP package is unpacked as a folder `dnacycp-main`.
 We can install DNAcycP in a virtual environment as below:

 ```bash
 cd dnacycp-main
 python3 -m venv env